 Use of Big Data to secure greater business efficiencies and create new service offerings is front of mind for all businesses of all sizes, including institutions and authorities.
 Challenges to adoption include questions on where data can reside, how secure the data is, who has access to the data, who can change the data, who can prove the history of the data in case of challenge and/or compromise.
 This impacts compliance, auditing, insurance and risk management of any company adopting.
 Governance addressing these issues is a pre-requisite to adoption to ensure any benefits outweigh risk and potential exposure.

-Ericsson (NASDAQ:ERIC) today announced its strategic partnership with industry leading security technology company, Guardtime to integrate Keyless Signature Infrastructure (KSI) technology into Ericsson cloud portfolio to provide immutable evidence that will hold in court, and all associated capabilities are native and available at point of installation.
+Ericsson (NASDAQ:ERIC) today announced its strategic partnership with industry leading security technology company, Guardtime to integrate KSI technology into Ericsson cloud portfolio to provide immutable evidence that will hold in court, and all associated capabilities are native and available at point of installation.

 The new offerings shall be forensically provable and all data shall have attribution with historical provenance.
 And evidence shall be portable and independently verifiable.

 This means data owners can use big data with independently verifiable confidence, both for the data used and the third party services that can be offered off such an infrastructure.
 Third party customers of such infrastructure can trust their most precious asset, data, to the outsourced telecommunication and mobile carrier, with guarantees of ability to trust, verify, analyze and subsequently control previously diffuse outsourced enterprise operations.